-- (1) A caution shall not be combined with any other punishment for the same charge. - (2) Subject to paragraph (3), where a prisoner is found guilty of more than one breach of discipline arising out of an incident, the punishments imposed under Rule 90 (apart from cellular confinement) may be ordered to run consecutively. - (3) In the case of a punishment of forfeiture of remission, the total period remitted in respect of breaches of discipline arising out of an incident shall not exceed 21 days. - (4) Where a punishment of cellular confinement is imposed - (a) the person imposing the punishment shall inform the Medical Officer as soon as possible; and
+- (1) A caution shall not be combined with any other punishment for the same charge. - (2) Subject to paragraph (3), where a prisoner is found guilty of more than one breach of discipline arising out of an incident, the punishments imposed under Rule 90 (apart from cellular confinement) may be ordered to run consecutively. - (3) 76 - (4) Where a punishment of cellular confinement is imposed - (a) the person imposing the punishment shall inform the Medical Officer as soon as possible; and